 Q: Do all Fab Labs have exactly the same equipment?

 A: All Fab Labs use the same basic equipment although most Fab Labs may not have things such as the 3D printer and ShopBot, not all labs will have the space or funding for the larger or more expensive equipment.

 Q: How much space does the CUCFL occupy?

 Q: Who uses the CUCFL?

-A: Our Fab Lab is open to the general public and we literally have folks from 8 months to 82 years old using the lab.
-It also helps that we have a very diverse group of volunteers working in the Fab Lab.
+A: Our Fab Lab is open to the general public and we literally have folks from 8 to 80 years old using the lab.
+It also helps that we have a diverse group of patrons and volunteers who work with the Fab Lab.